-Kent and Canterbury Hospital (K&C), Canterbury
+Kent and Canterbury Hospital (K&C), Canterbury:

-When you arrive at the hospital, please report to the x-ray reception desk; this is in the main X-ray Department.
+Please report to the x-ray reception desk upon arrival; this is situated in the main x-ray department.
 You will be given a card to take with you and directed to the CT waiting room.